Find a Lender-Approved Local Conveyancer in Redditch

 Last updated

-The firms listed below are a small selection of solicitors in Redditch practicing in commercial conveyancing in Redditch.
-This could include advice on taking a commercial lease as a tenant
+The firms listed below are a small selection of solicitors in Redditch with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Service charge disputes

 • Kerwoods Solicitors Llp, 7 Church Road, Redditch, Worcestershire, B97 4AD